mirage/irmin.org/data/tutorial/graphql.md

 ### Customization

-It is possible to use a custom JSON representation for `contents` and `metadata` values by implementing `Irmin_graphql.Server.PRESENTER`:
+It is possible to use a custom JSON representation for a `type` by implementing your own `Schema.typ` value:

 ```ocaml
 module Example_type = struct
   type t = {x: string; y: string; z: string}

   let t =
     let open Irmin.Type in
     record "Example_type" (fun x y z -> {x; y; z})